MYRA CHRISTOPHER FELT THE MASS IN HER LOWER ABDOMEN prior to Thanksgiving 2010, but her schedule—as usual—was overflowing.

 After mulling over the available research, Christopher agreed to chemotherapy, but decided early on that she did not want to get snagged by what she dubs “the treadmill” of repeated treatments.
 If the cancer recurred soon, within the first year after chemotherapy ended, she told Truman, she likely wouldn’t submit to additional cycles.

-Christopher recounts a Kansas City Star obituary she stumbled across, profiling a woman with ovarian cancer who had lived eight years after being told she would survive only one.
+Kansas City Star obituary she stumbled across, profiling a woman with ovarian cancer who had lived eight years after being told she would survive only one.
 What struck Christopher was not the woman’s prolonged survival, but her protracted medical care.
 The woman had completed 90-plus chemotherapy cycles and at least half a dozen surgeries, recalls Christopher, who read the obituary to her husband.

 “And I said, ‘That’s not me.
 This is not my life story.
 So, as we move through this, I just want you to remember this conversation.’ ”